Horizontal-org/Tella-website/docs/Discover Tella/security-and-privacy.md

 ## Security audits

 We regularly ask independent security firms to audit our code to ensure it is robust and secure.
-You can see the full reports from these audits on this page [add link].
+You can see the full reports from these audits [on this page](/security-and-privacy#security-audits).
 This is the summary from the latest audit:

 <table>